pythonjobs/jobs/README.md

 When a pull request is submitted, it gets validated, and then manually reviewed, before being added to the site.
 If the validation fails you will get a message via GitHub.

-You can edit the file again, and resubmit.
+If something went wrong, you can edit the file again, and resubmit.

-If you know how to use Git you can also clone this repo, and use the normal GitHub pull-request process.

 # Frequently Asked Questions